Alena Bartošová

-Alena Bartošová (born September 17, 1944) is a former Czechoslovakian cross-country skier who competed during the 1970s.
+Alena Bartošová (born 17 September 1944) is a Czech former cross-country skier who competed for Czechoslovakia during the 1970s.
 She won a bronze medal in the 4 × 5 km relay at the 1974 FIS Nordic World Ski Championships in Falun.

 She was born in Pipice.
 Her best olympic placing was sixth twice in the 4 × 5 km relay events at the 1972 Winter Olympics and in the 1976 Winter Olympics in Innsbruck.